openharmony/third_party_gn/docs/reference.md

   need to remove the corresponding config that sets it.
 The final set of flags, defines, etc. for a target is generated in this order:

-   1. The values specified directly on the target (rather than using a config.
+   1. The values specified directly on the target (rather than using a config).
    2. The configs specified in the target's "configs" list, in order.
    3. Public_configs from a breadth-first traversal of the dependency tree in the order that the targets appear in "deps".